UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ```

 There are a few subtleties about text which are worth noting.
-Inspect the `man echo` page & note the effects of the `-e` option.
+If you have `man` pages accessible, inspect the `man echo` page & note the effects of the `-e` option.
+(Unfortunately you can't access this using `echo --help` on Linux.
+Maybe you can on `OSX` or `git bash` though, so give it a shot but don't be surprised if you don't see the help page.)
-This allows you to specify tabs, new lines & other special characters by using the backslash to signify these characters.
+The `-e` option allows you to specify tabs (`\t`), new lines (`\n`) & other special characters by using the backslash to signify these characters.
-This is an important concept & the use of a backslash to *escape* the normal meaning of a character is very common.
+This is an important concept & the use of a backslash to *escape* the normal meaning of a character is very common, as we saw with `grep` last time.
 Try the following three commands & see what effects these special characters have.

 ```